 The Behavioral Risk Factor Surveillance System (BRFSS) is a collaborative project between all of the states in the United States (US) and participating US territories and the Centers for Disease Control and Prevention (CDC).
 The BRFSS is administered and supported by CDC's Population Health Surveillance Branch, under the Division of Population Health at the National Center for Chronic Disease Prevention and Health Promotion.
-The BRFSS is a system of ongoing health-related telephone surveys designed to collect data on health-related risk behaviors, chronic health conditions, health care access, and use of preventive services from the noninstitutionalized adult population (≥ 18 years) residing in the United States.
+The BRFSS is a system of ongoing health-related telephone surveys designed to collect data on health-related risk behaviors, chronic health conditions, and use of preventive services from the noninstitutionalized adult population (≥ 18 years) residing in the United States.

 The BRFSS was initiated in 1984, with 15 states collecting surveillance data on risk behaviors through monthly telephone interviews.
 Over time, the number of states participating in the survey increased; BRFSS now collects data in all 50 states as well as the District of Columbia and participating US territories.
-During 2018, all 50 states, the District of Columbia, Guam, and Puerto Rico collected BRFSS data.
-In this document, the term "state" refers to all areas participating in the BRFSS, including the District of Columbia, Guam, and Puerto Rico.
+During 2019, All 50 states, the District of Columbia, Guam, and Puerto Rico collected BRFSS data.
+In this document, the term "state" is used to refer to all areas participating in the BRFSS, including the District of Columbia, Guam, and the Commonwealth of Puerto Rico.
+New Jersey was unable to collect enough BRFSS data in 2019 to meet the minimum requirements for inclusion in the 2019 annual aggregate data set.

 BRFSS's objective is to collect uniform state-specific data on health risk behaviors, chronic diseases and conditions, access to health care, and use of preventive health services related to the leading causes of death and disability in the United States.
-Factors assessed by the BRFSS in 2018 included health status, healthy days/health-related quality of life, health care access, exercise, inadequate sleep, chronic health conditions, oral health, tobacco use, e-cigarettes, alcohol consumption, immunization, falls, seat belt use, drinking and driving, breast- and cervical cancer screening, prostate cancer screening, colorectal cancer screening, and HIV/AIDS knowledge.
-Since 2011, BRFSS has been conducting both landline telephone- and cellular telephone-based surveys.
+Factors assessed by the BRFSS in 2019 included health status, healthy days/health-related quality of life, health care access, exercise, inadequate sleep, chronic health conditions, oral health, tobacco use, e-cigarettes, alcohol consumption, immunization, falls, seat belt use, drinking and driving, breast- and cervical cancer screening, prostate cancer screening, colorectal cancer screening, and HIV/AIDS knowledge.
+Since 2011, the BRFSS has been conducting both landline telephone-and cellular telephone-based surveys.
 All the responses were self-reported; proxy interviews are not conducted by the BRFSS.
 In conducting the landline telephone survey, interviewers collect data from a randomly selected adult in a household.
 In conducting the cellular telephone survey, interviewers collect data from adults answering the cellular telephones residing in a private residence or college housing.
 Beginning in 2014, all adults contacted through their cellular telephone were eligible, regardless of their landline phone use (i.e., complete overlap).

 The BRFSS field operations are managed by state health departments that follow protocols adopted by the states, with technical assistance provided by CDC.
 State health departments collaborate during survey development and conduct the interviews themselves or use contractors.
 The data are transmitted to CDC for editing, processing, weighting, and analysis.
 An edited and weighted data file is provided to each participating state health department for each year of data collection, and summary reports of state-specific data are prepared by CDC.
-State health departments use the BRFSS data for a variety of purposes, including identifying demographic variations in health-related behaviors; designing and implementing public health programs; addressing emergent and critical health issues; proposing legislation for health initiatives; and measuring progress toward state health objectives.
-For specific examples of how state officials use the finalized BRFSS data sets, please refer to the appropriate state information on the BRFSS website.
+State health departments use the BRFSS data for a variety of purposes, including identifying demographic variations in health-related behaviors; designing, implementing, and evaluating public health programs; addressing emergent and critical health issues; proposing legislation for health initiatives; and measuring progress toward state health objectives.1 For specific examples of how state officials use the finalized BRFSS data sets, please refer to the appropriate state information on the BRFSS website.